Are all of the properties on the archives maps considered “historic”?

 Do the files contain historical photographs?

-Few historical photographs are included in DHR's files.
+Few historical photographs are included in DHR’s files.
 Virtually all of the photographs in the files have been produced by staff, surveyors, or residents since the department was formed (as the Virginia Historic Landmarks Commission) in 1966.
-For more information on historical photographs and illustrations, please contact the Library of Virginia, the Virginia Historical Society, or the Richmond History Center (Valentine Museum).
+For more information on historical photographs and illustrations, please contact the Library of Virginia, the Virginia Museum of History and Culture (formerly the Virginia Historical Society), or the Valentine Museum.

 Is genealogical information available in the files at DHR?